MoRedChen/MyJava/README.md

 # MyJava
-My Java project
-POS_System is made by JavaFX
-MyCRUD, MyWeb are made by SpringBoot
-MyDb is my mariadb SQL
+My Java project.
+POS_System is made by JavaFX.
+MyCRUD, MyWeb are made by SpringBoot.
+And MyDb is my mariadb SQL.